MarioFanGamer/SMW-Inline-Layer-3-Messages/README.md

 # Inline Layer 3 Messages for Super Mario World

-This repository is a mod for the Super NES game Super Mario World.
+This is a mod for the Super NES game Super Mario World.

 The game includes a basic message system which allows the game to draw a messages in a 8x18 box.
 Its main limination is that it can't work with BG3, one of the three background layers the SNES